xcat2/xcat-core/docs/source/advanced/restapi/restapi_usage/restapi_usage.rst

 For the PUT/DELETE methods
 ``````````````````````````

-There will be no output for operations that succeed.
-(We made this decision because the output for them is always not formatted, and no program will read it if xcat indicates the operation has succeeded.)
+There will be no output for operations that succeeded.
+(We made this decision because the output for them not formatted, and no program will read it if xcat indicates the operation has succeeded.)

 For POST methods
 ````````````````

-Since POST methods can either be creates or general actions, there is not as much consistency.
+Since POST methods can either be creates or general actions, there is not much consistency.
 In the case of a create, the rule is the same as PUT/DELETE (no output if successful).
 For actions that have output that matters (e.g. nodeshell, filesyncing, sw, postscript), the rules are like the GET method.

 Testing the API